 - Lycaon – Wild African hunting dog

-- Tomarctus – Immediate ancestor of dog family as we know it
+- Tomarctus – Immediate ancestor of the family dog as we know it

 - Borophagus – Early North American hyaena-like off-shoot